Digital Radar Signs

 “The consolidation of waste hauling companies restricts competition and leaves residents with fewer choices,” said Supervisor Smith.
 “Allowing for refuse districts means the Town may be able to negotiate a group price lower than what an individual would pay.
 Our residents deserve better options.
 We’re providing them.”

 The Town of Pittsford’s Refuse District program began in 2019.
-As of June 2021, the Town has 15 neighborhood refuse districts.
+As of 2024, the Town has over 40 neighborhood refuse districts.

 For more information of Refuse Districts and how to create one for your neighborhood, visit our Town Refuse Districts information page.